HattoriHanzo12/Abiecats/README.md

 Abiecats follows the Unique Non-Arbitrary Token (UNAT) standard, combining Non-Arbitrary Tokens (NATs) with unique art, as defined in the [DMT GitBook](https://digital-matter-theory.gitbook.io/digital-matter-theory/introduction/non-arbitrary-tokens-nats).
 The UNAT standard ensures that each Abiecat is a unique, blockchain-verifiable asset with on-chain rendering.

 ### UNAT Metadata Structure
-Each Abiecat's metadata is inscribed as a JSON file, following the TAP protocol (`"p": "tap"`, `"op": "token-mint"`).
+Each Abiecat's metadata is inscribed as a JSON file in the `mint/` directory, following the TAP protocol (`"p": "tap"`, `"op": "token-mint"`).
 The metadata includes:
 - **Protocol Fields**: `"p": "tap"`, `"op": "token-mint"`, `"tick": "abiecats"`, `"elem": "AbieCats.ab.0"`, `"instance"`.
 - **Rendering Reference**: `"art"` field pointing to the renderer inscription ID (`abc123i0`).
 - **Traits**: A `traits` object containing all attributes (e.g., `headColor`, `eyeSize`, `mouthExpression`) used by the renderer.